 I still keep seeing different things I didn't see before.
 We got 10 pounds about a week after the system was set up and mixed it in with the top layer of sand.
 This really gave the reef a pleasing natural look since it is very coarse and has a lot of color to itÓ *

-Letter from The Sea Star A monthly publication for the marine aquarium hobbyist by the President - Tim L. Weidauer Wasatch Marine Society in Salt Lake City, UT.HOW TO ORDER REEF JANITOR MIXTURE*
+Letter from The Sea Star A monthly publication for the marine aquarium hobbyist by the President - Tim L. Weidauer Wasatch Marine Society in Salt Lake City, UT.Return to index

 GREAT REEF AQUARIUM LINKS